 The Proposed Development has adequate regard for this design direction.
-The primary residential lobby entrance is located on the south side of the Subject Site, directly interfacing with and connecting to the central "Zipper" feature that bisects the Pier 8 community.
+The primary residential lobby entrance is located on the south side of the Subject Site, directly interfacing with and connecting to the central "Greenway" feature that bisects the Pier 8 community, including providing grade-related non-residential space which will activate and support pedestrian activity on the Greenway.

 The entrance is distinguished and its importance is highlighted through the use of a prominent revolving door entrance feature, continuing the circular theme presented throughout the Proposed Development.

-Along the northern elevation, a pick-up and drop-off facility is provided, providing for convenient and safe vehicular access.
-Such an orientation and location of the vehicular circulation ensures that the "Zipper" feature remains as a central pedestrian area without the potential for vehicular conflicts.
+Along the southern elevation, a pick-up and drop-off facility is provided, providing for convenient and safe vehicular access.
+Such an orientation and location of the vehicular circulation ensures that the "Greenway" feature remains as a central pedestrian area without the potential for vehicular conflicts, further enhanced through the provision of parking access at Block 4.